Skip to main content

 }

-Least Privilege: For production, restrict the Resource to specific agent ARNs:
+Least privilege: For production, restrict the Resource to specific model and agent ARNs:

 If your agent uses knowledge bases or action groups, the agent’s own IAM role (not the invoker role) needs additional permissions for those resources.